What are the common responsibilities of TASIS teachers?

 The TASIS diploma includes work in a variety of disciplines, which results in a well-rounded college preparatory education.
 These disciplines include English, History, Math, Science, various Humanities courses, Fine Arts, and proficiency in a language other than English.
 We offer Advanced Placement and International Baccalaureate courses for eligible students.
 Since a majority of our students are non-native speakers of English, we offer various English as an Additional Language courses in humanities and the sciences to ensure appropriate instruction for these students.

 What are some of the travel opportunities at TASIS?

 The TASIS campus is ideally situated for many types of travel.
 Our school-sponsored travel program includes weekend day and overnight trips in School vans to destinations within a few hours drive of the School (e.g., northern Italy and various destinations in central Switzerland).
 Shorter day trips to closer destinations, such as Como and Lucerne, are also common.
 Teachers may also organize optional two-week Spring Break trips.

 Twice a year, Middle and High School teachers and students relocate to various destinations, usually in Europe or northern Africa, as part of our Academic Travel Program.
 Chaperoning these trips is a requirement for most Middle and High School faculty.

 Where can I apply?

-To apply for a position at TASIS, please fill out our online Faculty Application for Employment.
+To apply for a position at TASIS, please fill out our Faculty Application for Employment.
 You will be able to upload a resume to this application.
 Thank you.